 The Dark Tower

 In 2017, The Dark Tower film adaptation premiered in theaters.
-Critics were unsatisfied by the film calling it bland, with fans of Stephen King believing the film was overly simplistic and evaded the essential elements of Stephen King’s writing.
+Critics were unsatisfied with the film calling it bland, with fans of Stephen King believed the film was overly simplistic and evading the essential elements of Stephen King’s writing.
 At the box office, the film grossed a total of 113 million dollars.